 Stonington is committed to enhancing opportunities for coastal public access points via the Connecticut Coastal Area Management Act (CAM).
-Currently, the only public access points located along the Route 1 Corridor are in the village centers of Mystic (Mystic River Park and S&P Oyster Company along the Mystic River) and Pawcatuck (Pawcatuck Park along the Pawcatuck River).
+Currently, the only public access points located along the Route 1 Corridor are in the village centers of Mystic (Mystic River Park and S&P Oyster Company along the Mystic River) and Pawcatuck (Donahue Park, formerly Pawcatuck Park, along the Pawcatuck River).